hmrguez/Hermes/docs/literature_review.typ

 pipeline by focusing exclusively on processing data in real-time, eliminating the need for separate batch and real-time processing paths found in Lambda Architecture.
-This architecture is centered around the concept of an immutable data log, where all data—historical and real-time—is ingested and stored in a centralized log, serving as the single source of truth for continuous processing and analysis of data streams .
+This architecture is centered around the concept of an immutable data log, where all data—historical and real-time—is ingested and stored in a centralized log, serving as the single source of truth for continuous processing and analysis of data streams. @compendium @fundamentals-lambda-kappa

 #figure(
     image("images/kappa.png"),